 Channels and benching

-A semi-circular channel must be formed in the concrete floor of the manhole.
+A semi-circular earthenware channel must be formed in the concrete floor of the manhole.
 The benching must rise vertically from the horizontal diameter of the pipe to the height of the soffit and then be sloped back at a gradient specified in:

 Wastewater drawing: DN1050 - DN1350 manholes.